suffolklibraries/sljekyll/_docs/errors-and-problems.md

 Another option is to login to `https://www.app.netlify.com` and select a deploy before you made the mistaken push.
 Make that live and the website will revert to its pre-broken state.

+This is useful if you need to make a quick revert simply.

-Note that any Github pushes will override this approach, so you'll need to fix the site locally first anyway, either by fixing files or using `git revert` as above.
+Note that any Github pushes will override this deploy as they automatically create a new deploy based on the Github repo.
+You'll therefore need to fix the site locally before pushing any new changes, either by fixing files or by using `git revert` as above.

 ## Hosting problems